inrialearninglab/ai4t/docs/2.5-teachers-usages/tools/uni_hs-gamma.en.md

 ---
 title: Gamma
-description: Create Presentations and Design a Website
+description: CreatepPresentations and design a website
 ---

 ## Description[^1]